peterbakonyi05/ngx-http-cache-control/packages/core/README.md

 ## How does it work?

-HTTP specifies Cache-Control headers to levarge the performance improvement of caching.
+HTTP specifies Cache-Control headers to leverage the performance improvement of caching.

 Read a short explanation:
 * https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching